aws-samples/automated-goerli-development-environment/README.md

 ## 11. Cleaning up

-This command will delete the resources we just created .
+This command will delete the AWS resources we created.
+Please storethe code updates you may have made before running this command.

 _cdk destroy_